 Magic Kingdom was the first to open in 1971, followed by EPCOT in 1982, Hollywood Studios (originally know as “Disney–MGM Studios”) in 1989, and Animal Kingdom in 1998.

-Though it is the smallest of the four parks in acreage, Magic Kingdom happens to be the biggest park in terms of the amount of “lands” it offers.
-Magic Kingdom is comprised of six main areas or lands, which are placed in a wheel spoke pattern around Cinderella Castle:
+Though it is the smallest of the four parks in acreage, Magic Kingdom is the biggest park in the amount of “lands” and attractions it offers.
+Magic Kingdom is comprised of six main areas or lands, which are placed in a wheel spoke pattern around Cinderella Castle.
+These six lands are:

 - Main Street USA